 3. The sauce: peel and half the onions, lengthwise, and slice them with a sharp knife.
 Pour the oil into a wide pot.
 Add the onions, 1 tsp of the salt and the pepper.
 Cook on medium-low heat, mixing occasionally, until the onions soften and start to brown, about 20 minutes.

 4. Add the tomatoes, with their strained juice, the lemon juice, pomegranate molasses, date syrup, honey and the 1 remaining tsp of salt.
 Mix and continue cooking for 15 minutes.
 Add the thyme and raisins.
 Mix and cook for 10 minutes, or until most of the liquids evaporated.
-Taste and adjust seasoning if needed.
+Taste and adjust seasoning.

 5. Increase the heat to medium-high and add the fish pieces, in one layer, not touching one another.
 Cover the the pot and cook for 5-7 minutes, until the fish is cooked through but still very moist.
 Serve immediately, sprinkled with fresh thyme on top.